decentraland/documentation/content/creator/deprecated/scenes/publishing/publishing.md

 ## Check scene data

-When deploying, the CLI reads information from the _scene.json_ to know where to deploy your scene to.
+When deploying, Decentraland uses information from _scene.json_ to know where to deploy your scene to.

 Open your scene's _scene.json_ file and complete the following data: